williamFalcon/test-tube/README.md

 **[View the docs here](https://williamfalcon.github.io/test-tube/)**

 ---
 Test tube is a python library to track and parallelize hyperparameter search for Deep Learning and ML experiments.
 It's framework agnostic and built on top of the python argparse API for ease of use.

-Test tube stores logs in csv files on your machine for easy analysis.
-Test tube currently supports grid search and random search to parallelize your hyperparameter search.

 ```bash
 pip install test_tube